john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

 ####  dictionaries

 Dictionaries in Python are similar to dictionaries in real life.
 They both have keys matched with a value.
+A real world key is a word and the value is a definition.
 In Python, a dictionary has a set of "keys" (keys can be simple things like numbers and strings) and each key has a related "value".
 The value could be something simple, like an integer, or more complicated like a list or another dictionary.
 You can add, remove, and modify both keys and values in dictionaries.

+You can create an empty dictionary with just the curly braces:

+    d = {}

-To create a dictionary you use curly brace (`{`, `}`) to define a collection as dictionary and a colon (`:`) to define a key/value pair:
+And you use colons define a key/value pair:

     gdp = {'USA': 16244600, 'China': 8358400, 'Japan': 5960180, 'Ghana': 40711, 'Samoa': 681}